Frequently Asked Questions

-A: If you can commit time and discipline, are self motivated and have access to the Internet, then e-learning puts high quality courses at your command.
-If you are interested in learning more about e-learning, The Ohio Learning Network (OLN) provides a free self-paced orientation to e-learning called E4Me (Note: E4Me is undergoing modification and will available in the near future).
+A: If you can commit time and discipline, are self-motivated and have access to the Internet, then online learning puts high quality courses at your command.
+If you want to learn more about online learning, view the Distance Learning Student Orientation.

 A: Applications for admissions vary by degree and program/college.
 Therefore, prospective students are encouraged to visit the college’s specific distance learning program website for information regarding admission criteria, application timelines and how to apply online.
 General admissions information is given at http://www.uc.edu/admit.html.
 There are student resource links available here.

 A: Registration procedures depend on your student status (degree or non-degree seeking student; new or continuing student.)
 Non-degree (non-matriculated) students register through the Transfer and Lifelong Learning Center (TLLC).
 Select the registration link provided to the left for complete details and direct links to the necessary instructions and forms.
 Degree (matriculated) students register for distance learning courses following their respective college/program procedures.
 Additional information is available via your program coordinator and reviewed within the Online Student Orientation.

 A: If you are a non-degree seeking student, academic advising questions can be directed to the Transfer and Lifelong Learning Center via email to: firstname.lastname@example.org or by calling 513-556-2247.
 Degree seeking distance learners should contact their respective college/ program advisor for assistance.
-If you need direction to the appropriate college advisor, please email the distance learning office at firstname.lastname@example.org or call 513-556-9154.
+If you have a specific question regarding a Distance Learning program, please contact the program coordinator and/or the Student Resources page for more information.

-A: Courses offered via the Internet generally do not require on-campus visits.
+A: Courses offered via Distance Learning generally do not require on-campus visits.
 However, some online classes require minimal on-campus visits.
-In this case, meeting days and times are noted in the University’s online schedule of classes.
+The meeting days and times are noted in the University’s online schedule of classes.

-To participate in online programs students will need a computer system with current specifications.
+To participate in online programs students will need a computer system with certain specifications.
 Students are encouraged to visit their distance learning program information/website for recommended system requirements as hardware and software requirements vary by program.
 Also, view the Distance Learning website for general information regarding technical requirements.
 Distance learners may purchase UC-licensed software through the UC Bookstore Computer Department.

 A: Students registering for at least one course in the current semester are automatically eligible for a Blackboard account.
-View the Blackboard page on the Student Orientation website to learn how to activate your Blackboard account, go to http://blackboard.uc.edu and click the "Activate Account" link.
+View the Blackboard page on the Student Orientation website to learn how to activate your Blackboard account.
 The Blackboard Help Center includes troubleshooting tips if difficulties are experienced.
 In addition, the Blackboard Support Team is available at: email@example.com or 513-556-1602 to provide further assistance if needed.

 A: This depends on the type of distance learning class or program that you elect.
 Online courses generally have no on-campus requirement, however, some may require minimal on-campus meetings.
 Video Conference classes generally require a visit to a video site; and telecourses usually are designed with a few on-campus meetings.
 Meeting days and times will be noted in the online schedule of classes.